 Important: Each URL that you add must be on its own line.

 You can invalidate up to 1000 URLs at a give time.
 If the number of URLs in the Add URL text field is greater than 1000, you are unable to tap Next.
 In such cases, you must tap X to the right of a selected asset or a manually added URL to delete it from the invalidation list.

-Note that you must specify URLs for image smart crops either in the CDN Invalidation template, or in this Add URL text field.
+Specify URLs for image smart crops either in the CDN Invalidation template, or in this Add URL text field.

 Near the upper-right corner of the page, tap Next.

-On the CDN Invalidation - Confirm page, in the URLs list box, you will see a list of one or more URLs generated from the CDN Invalidation Template you created earlier and the assets you just added.
+On the CDN Invalidation - Confirm page, in the URLs list box, you can see a list of one or more URLs generated from the CDN Invalidation Template you created earlier and the assets you just added.

 For example, using the CDN Invalidation Template example that was shown in the steps earlier, suppose you added a single asset named

 spinset.
-When you tap Tools > Assets > CDN Invalidation it results in the following five generated URLs in the CDN Invalidation - Confirm user interface:
+When you tap Tools > Assets > CDN Invalidation, it results in the following five generated URLs in the CDN Invalidation - Confirm user interface:

 If necessary, tap X to the right of a URL to delete it from invalidation process.